LoganMcQuirk/MKTIME/README.md

 # MK Time
 - This is a browser based eCommerce platform that emulates a watch sales business
-- The project focuses on the implementationof backend systems.
+- The project focuses on the implementation of backend systems.

 # Features
 - User DataBase with login system and hidden Admin features